Getting Started

 - Click "+" (top right) → click "Add custom connector"

-- Fill in the App name and the URL below, then click "Add" and authenticate
+- Fill in the server name and the URL below, then click "Add" and authenticate

 Server URL:

-https://{slug}.mctx.aiReplace {slug} with the App's slug from your subscription card.
+https://{slug}.mctx.aiReplace {slug} with the MCP server's slug from your subscription card.
 To pin to a specific version, use https://{slug}.mctx.ai/v1.0.0 with the version shown on your card.

 Claude Code (CLI)